ELUTQ: Optimizing Quantization Accuracy under LUT-Based Computation for Edge LLMs: Introduction

-Quantization can be categorized as uniform \citep{frantar2022gptq,lin2024awq,shao2023omniquant,chen2024efficientqat} or non-uniform \citep{chee2023quip,10.5555/3692070.3693677,kim2023squeezellm,xu2023qalora,zhao2025ganq} depending on whether the quantization intervals are equal.
-Uniform quantization divides the weight space into equal intervals, making it hardware-friendly and efficient for acceleration \citep{lin2024awq,frantar2022gptq}.
-However, as noted in \citep{dettmers2023qlora,kim2023squeezellm}, this approach poorly matches the bell-shaped distribution of typical weights, incurring substantial approximation error.
-Non-uniform quantization addresses this by adaptively allocating bins, via clustering \citep{kim2023squeezellm,zhao2025ganq} or codebooks \citep{chee2023quip} to better fit the weight distribution.
-While this improves representational efficiency, it often sacrifices hardware compatibility due to irregular memory access patterns.
-To address these limitations, We propose Hierarchical Linear Quantization, a non-uniform quantization format that reduces weight quantization error while maintaining hardware compatibility.
+Quantization can be categorized as uniform \cite{frantar2022gptq,lin2024awq,shao2023omniquant,chen2024efficientqat} or non-uniform \cite{chee2023quip,10.5555/3692070.3693677,kim2023squeezellm,xu2023qalora,zhao2025ganq} depending on whether the quantization intervals are equal.
+Uniform quantization divides the weight space into equal intervals, making it hardware-friendly and efficient for acceleration \cite{lin2024awq,frantar2022gptq}.
+However, as noted in \cite{dettmers2023qlora,kim2023squeezellm}, this approach poorly matches the bell-shaped distribution of typical weights, incurring substantial approximation error.
+Non-uniform quantization addresses this by adaptively allocating bins, via clustering \cite{kim2023squeezellm,zhao2025ganq} or codebooks \cite{chee2023quip} to better fit the weight distribution.
+Although this reduces approximation error, it often sacrifices hardware compatibility due to irregular memory access patterns.
+To address these limitations, we propose Hierarchical Linear Quantization, a non-uniform quantization scheme that achieves a \textbf{trade-off between accuracy and hardware efficiency}.